mongodb/mongo-python-driver/doc/examples/server_selection.rst

   operation is then performed against the selected server.

-For the case of **reads** the process is similar:
+For the case of **reads** the process is identical except for the first step.

-* Select all servers matching the user's :class:`~pymongo.read_preferences.ReadPreference` from the list of all known hosts.
-For a 3-member replica set with a read preference of :class:`~pymongo.read_preferences.Secondary`, this step would select all available secondaries.
+Here, instead of selecting all writeable servers, we select all servers matching the user's :class:`~pymongo.read_preferences.ReadPreference` from the list of known hosts.
+As an example, for a 3-member replica set with a :class:`~pymongo.read_preferences.Secondary` read preference, we would select all available secondaries.

-* Apply the user-defined server selector function.

-* Apply the ``localThresholdMS`` setting to the list of remaining hosts.
-This whittles the host list down to only contain servers whose latency is at most ``localThresholdMS`` milliseconds higher than the lowest observed latency.

-* Select a server at random from the remaining host list.
-The desired operation is then performed against the selected server.

 In both cases, the user-defined server selector function is applied